Rules and Information

 The Collier Prize for State Government Accountability recognizes the best U. S. professional reporting on state government accountability in any medium or on any platform.
 Entries will be judged on how well they reflect excellence in accountability coverage of state government, with special attention paid to overcoming particular challenges or difficulties in reporting or publishing, and any significant impact from the reporting.

-For 2022, there are no separate sub-divisions for market size or circulation.
+There are not separate sub-divisions for market size or circulation.

 Entries must be fact-based reporting, not commentary or analysis.
 Books will not be considered for this prize.
 Freelance journalists who produce work in print, broadcast or online can enter the competition if their submitted work has been published or broadcast by eligible news sites during the calendar year.
 If questions arise, judges will determine eligibility on a case-by-case basis.
 At the judges’ discretion, the decision may be made to give no award.